Argentina Flag

 Las Colinas / Irving

 The smartest base for most fans.
-Upscale, safe, and genuinely walkable around Toyota Music Factory — a huge outdoor entertainment hub with bars, restaurants, and live music.
+Upscale, safe, walkable around Toyota Music Factory — a huge entertainment hub with bars and restaurants.
 Sits right between Dallas and Arlington.
-Much calmer than Downtown but with real things to do.
+Much calmer than downtown but with real things to do.

 Browse Hotels